-Amazon Price:$16.95 $12.51 You save: $4.44 (26%). (as of February 4, 2017 9:21 AM – Details).
+Amazon Price:$16.95 $9.71 You save: $7.24 (43%). (as of November 30, 2017 1:37 PM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 Author Wayne Teasdale believes that we're entering the "Interspiritual Age," when a new civilization will be formed–a global culture based on common spiritual values.
 "Such a universal society will draw its inspiration from perennial spiritual and moral insights, intuitions, and experiences," Teasdale predicts.
 Throughout this ambitious book, Teasdale examines the world's religions and highlights the underlying beliefs and yearnings that will ultimately link humankind.

 Nonetheless, Teasdale is also a proponent of spiritual diversity, urging readers to protect and study their own indigenous religions (or in many cases the religions of their childhoods) before rejecting them.
 In his glowing introduction, the Dalai Lama also speaks to the importance of preserving religions while simultaneously joining forces to create a more spiritually evolved and compassionate planet.
 In his final chapters, Teasdale offers ideas for cultivating a more spiritual life.
 Although his suggestions aren't startlingly original ("Gravitate toward silence," "Always leave the door of hope wide open.") they are tried and true and well worth the reader's time and investment. –Gail Hudson

 Product Dimensions: 8.4 x 5.4 x 0.7 inches